jundalisay/spblist/content/en/material/fallacies/scam.md

 The mathematicians of the Berlin school have devoted themselves to constructing this continuous scale of irrational and fractional numbers using only the integer.
 The mathematical continuum from this point of view would be a pure creation of the mind in which experiment would have no part
 {{< /q >}}

 Ideally, math should be used by engineering which would then implement the theory.
-Both Newton and Maxwell were strong experimentalists just as they were good at math.
+Both Newton and Maxwell were strong at experimentation just as they were good at math.

-But the people after Maxwell seemed to lack experimental ability.
+But the people after Maxwell seemed to lack experimentation ability.

 Our experiments with Cartesian aether could be done with household equipment and gauge blocks.
-So there is no excuse for richer countries to have weak experimental ability.
+So there is no excuse for richer countries to have weak experimentation ability.

 ## The Solution